kostaskougios/spi/diExample/README.md

 `executeTransfers(time: Timestamp)` uses the dao's to read and write the data.
 Internally it joins the accounts by their name and applies all the transfers per account.
-When all the data have been joined, the actual business logic of transfering money is delegated to the domain model.
-Using the domain model is a good practise and also we don't need an extra method in the service layer.
+When all the data have been joined, the actual business logic of transferring money is delegated to the domain model.

 Here is the full `Account` implementation: